trojrobert/trojrobert.github.io/_posts/2021-01-03-serverless-in-aws-and-azure:-amazon-lambda,-amazon-fargate,-and-azure-function.md

 author:
 paginate: false
 ---
+This article describes serverless services in AWS and Azure.
+It also contains resources about these services.

+I spend 1 hour every day exploring cloud services in AWS and Azure.
+I explore based on use case or functionality.
+Each week I document the resources I used during my exploration.
+This week I explored serverless services in AWS and Azure.
+The major serverless services in AWS are Amazon Lambda and Amazon Fargate, while for Azure we have Azure Function.
+Amazon Lambda is similar to Azure Functions.
 Serverless is building and running applications without servers, that is without the burden of managing infrastructure.

 Use cases